AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 ### Authoring Global Content {#localization}

 * Establish rules and governance for content translation.
 To reduce system load, establish translation as an asynchronous process that can be run in longer intervals.
-Allow for time for localization QL and bug-fixing.
+Allow for time for localization quality control and bug-fixing.
 * Leverage all capabilities provided by your translation technology system that you can integrate with AEM such as translation memory.
 * Understand if rich media content, like images and videos, needs localization.